-This does not represent a five-year budget, it is a point of departure for future analysis.
+This does not represent a five-year budget; it is a point of departure for future analysis.
 We have used the best information we have available at this time to project revenues and expenditures for the time period.
-Just since the last update, we had more than \$65 million in unanticipated changes.
+Just since last year, we had more than \$65 million in unanticipated changes.
 However, because of our conservative budgeting style, along with our elimination of the use of one-time revenues, we were able to adjust and provide a spending plan for FY 2016-17 that continues our positive direction for service provision.
-The five-year financial forecast for the four County taxing jurisdictions is balanced and includes contributions to the Countywide Emergency Contingency Reserve.
+The five-year financial forecasts for the Fire Rescue and Library Districts are balanced.
+The Countywide forecast is expected to generate surplus throughout the scope of this five-year outlook, and the Unincorporated Municipal Services Area (UMSA) is expected to generate small shortfalls starting in FY 2017-18.
+However, when combined, the general fund remains sustainable.
+This forecast includes contributions to the Countywide Emergency Contingency Reserve.